RiinSeresuto/student-information-system/README.md

 - Git

 #### Installing Node and npm
-To install Node and npm, go to [this page](https://nodejs.org/en/download/) to download the installer and install.
+To install Node and npm, go to [this page](https://nodejs.org/en/download/) to download the installer and install it.
 Node and npm will be installed.

 #### Install nodemon
 Run the command below to install [nodemon](https://www.npmjs.com/package/nodemon).
-Note that Node and npm must be installed first before installing pnpm.

 ```
 npm install -g nodemon